Henry J: Marketing

-End of the car
+End of production

+The Korean War impacted the smaller domestic automakers.
+Following the removal of government controls on materials in March 1953, managers at Ford wanted to out-produce Chevrolet, and a sales war among the "Big Three" (General Motors, Ford, and Chrysler) to increase their market share further compounded problems for the independent automakers.

-Kaiser's effort to boost sales in the low-priced market segment by adding a small car to its product offer came at a time when consumers were demanding big cars.
-With the acquisition of Willys-Overland's vehicle operations in early 1953 by the Kaiser Manufacturing Company division of Kaiser-Frazer (the division changed its name at that time to Willys Motors, Incorporated), management decided to discontinue the car at the end of the 1953 model year.
-Kaiser also leased the Willow Run factory to General Motors (because a fire had destroyed its automatic transmission plant in Livonia) and Kaiser's vehicle assembly was consolidated at Jeep's Toledo Complex.
-However, production of the Henry J was not moved from Michigan to the Ohio factory.
-Instead, the Willys Aero was a similar vehicle that continued to be made in Toledo.
+Kaiser's effort to boost sales in the low-priced market segment by adding a small car to its product line came at a time when consumers were demanding big cars.
+With Kaiser's acquisition of Willys-Overland in early 1953, the Kaiser-Frazer Division changed its name to Willys Motors, Incorporated, and management elected to discontinue the Henry J at the end of the 1954 model year.

+Kaiser leased its Willow Run factory to General Motors (after a major fire destroyed GM's Hydramatic transmission plant in Livonia on 12 August 1953).
+As a consequence, Kaiser's vehicle assembly was consolidated at Jeep's Toledo Complex.
+However, production of the Henry J remained in Michigan.
+Collaterally, Willys Aero passenger cars (1952-1955) continued production in Toledo.

-Efforts to sell off remaining vehicles resulted in an abbreviated run of Henry J automobiles as 1954 models that used up leftover or incomplete 1953 cars.
-They can be distinguished from the 1953 version only by their "54" prefix in the serial number.
+Efforts to sell off the remaining Henry J vehicles resulted in an abbreviated assembly run.
+The 1954 models used up the leftover or incomplete 1953 cars.
+These can be distinguished from the 1953 version only by their "54" prefix in the serial number.